zwave-js/zwave-js-ui/README.md

 4. Open the browser <http://localhost:8091>

+### Reverse Proxy Setup

+If you need to setup ZWave To MQTT behind a reverse proxy that needs a _subpath_ to work, take a look at [the reverse proxy configuraiton docs](docs/subpath.md).

 ## :nerd_face: Development

 Developers who wants to debug the application have to open 2 terminals.